1. Artichoke Facts

 Artichoke Nutritional Value

 Research indicates that artichokes are a super food, being high in phytonutrient content.
-The phytonutrients in artichokes provide one of the highest antioxidant capacity reported for known vegetables.
+The phytonutrients in artichokes provide one of the highest antioxidant capacities reported for known vegetables.
 120g of artichoke contains enough dietary fiber to not only keep you regular but improve the entire digestive system.
 Studies have shown artichokes to aid digestion, liver, and gallbladder function, reduce cholesterol, aid bloating, flatulence, heart burn and irritable bowel syndrome.

 References